CommandoRick/electrical-knowledge-repo/README.md

 [Link to section in document](#Hello)

 ---
+To commit in atom
+- Once changes are made, save your changes, and stage them.
+- Then put in the commit message and commit.

 Using Markdown in Atom
 - To compile, keyboard shortcut:  Ctrl + Shift + M
 - packages to download for Markdown: